css-raku/CSS-Stylesheet-raku/docs/CSS/Stylesheet.md

 Description
 -----------

-This class is used to parse style-sheet rule-sets.
-Objects may have an associated media attributes which is used to filter `@media` rule-sets.
+This class is used to build or parse CSS style-sheets, including selectors and rule-sets. `@page` and `@media` at-rules are also supported.

 Methods
 -------